wonchul-kim/segmentation/README.md

 - [ ] distributed mode to use gpu fully and fairly
 - [ ] add loss functions
 - [ ] add other architectures
+- [ ] add datasets format such as mask

 ### Available models